ACMWM/Logapps-TribeHacks-Challenge-2016/README.md

 Using NLP in Java or Python decompose the paragraphs and sentences attached in Appendix 1 [to include subject(s), verb(s), object(s), etc.] and export to a table using the same format in example 1.

-* See table 2 on page 3 for clarification.
+* See table 2 for clarification.

 ### Part 2

-Using Table 1 Key Words on page 2 and the Business Rules below, expand on the table generated in part 1 but with the summation of the numbers within each column.
+Using Table 1 Key Words and the Business Rules below, expand on the table generated in part 1 but with the summation of the numbers within each column.

-* See table 3 on page 4 for clarification.
+* See table 3 for clarification.

 ## Business Rules